 **Questions?
-Contact the Admissions and Financial Aid Office or Office of Career and Professional Development.
+Contact the Admissions and Financial Aid Office.

 Thrifty Budget: Students whose personal circumstances allow them to cut expenses from the Standard Student Expense Budget should consider following the "Thrifty Budget".
 This budget assumes that you share a one-bedroom apartment with a roommate or spouse.

 MAX Program: MAX, made possible by AccessLex, is a comprehensive personal finance program designed for law students.
 During your 1L year, you’ll focus primarily on foundational elements that will prepare you for the 2L curriculum, which will in turn instill in you a confidence and readiness for the 3L material.
 MAX will be there for each step of your law school journey to make sure you are graduating with maximized financial capability!